mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 User File command parser the parameters b, c, d & e have never been implemented in Mantid.** See this `issue <https://github.com/mantidproject/mantid/issues/27948>`_.

-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
-..
-David we DO need to get to the bottom of the consequences of this also.
-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+All workspaces are currently scaled by the value represented by `a` for all values, rather than on a per-bank basis.

 The TOML replacement command allows separate but single scaling factors for both rear and front detectors to be specified.

-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
-..
-David but does it actually do anything with the front_scale value?
-..
-ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+To maintain compatibility `front_scale` is ignored by the parser and will not do anything.

 ..  code-block:: none

     [detector]
       [detector.configuration]
-        front_scale = a'
+        front_scale = a
         rear_scale = a

 **Existing Example:**